-College Class of 2024: Shaped by crisis, seeking community
+College class of 2024: Shaped by crisis, seeking community

 “I do believe that a lot of people choose to turn away.
 Maybe it’s just easier for them to either, I wouldn’t say be misinformed, but maybe not be informed at all in the first place.
 But I do think we should all at least know a little bit of something,” she says as she hands over a painting she has sold – one of her side gigs – to a friend.

-After spending her last two years of high school and her first year of college in pandemic-related isolation, Ms. Martinez’s strongest memories of this past year are of the friends she’s made.
+After she spent her last two years of high school and her first year of college in pandemic-related isolation, Ms. Martinez’s strongest memories from this past year are of the friends she’s made.

-“I think I actually got better at engaging with people,’’ she says.
-“There weren’t so many barriers anymore.’’
+“I think I actually got better at engaging with people,” she says.
+“There weren’t so many barriers anymore.”

 Cal State Bakersfield serves a largely working-class student body – two-thirds are the first in their families to attend college – and the only protests this school year were led by faculty demanding better pay.
 “It’s kind of nice to be at a school that doesn’t have all this crazy stuff going on,” says Magie Uribe, a psychology major who will graduate next week.